Frederick Townsend: Military career

-At the Battle of Stones River on December 31, 1862 with all the senior officers of the regular brigade having been shot except the brigade commander, Townsend was placed in command of the left wing of the brigade.
+At the Battle of Stones River on December 31, 1862, with all the senior officers of the regular brigade having been shot except the brigade commander, Townsend was placed in command of the left wing of the brigade.
 The loss of his brigade in the fight was 94 killed 497 wounded and 50 missing.

-He was then brevetted lieutenant colonel, colonel, and brigadier general in the regular Army.
-In 1863 he was posted to duty as acting assistant provost marshal general at Albany.
-In 1867 after a leave of absence in Europe he was made acting assistant inspector general of the department of California from which he inspected all the government posts in Arizona.
+Townsend was then brevetted lieutenant colonel, colonel, and brigadier general in the regular Army.
+In 1863, he was posted to duty as acting assistant provost marshal general at Albany.
+On April 20, 1864, he was promoted to lieutenant colonel.
+In 1867 after a leave of absence in Europe, he was made acting assistant inspector general of the department of California from which he inspected all the government posts in Arizona.
 He resigned his commission in 1868 and returned to Albany.

 He was appointed brigadier general of 9th Brigade of the state militia in 1878 and adjutant general of the state in 1880 under Gov. Alonzo B. Cornell.
 As part of a commission to revise the military code in the state, Townsend undertook to restructure the state forces, resulting in a disbanding of a number of regiments, including his former command, the 9th Brigade, accompanied by a downsizing of the officer corps.
 Along with the painful downsizing and restructuring of the militia, he successfully urged the adoption of a state service uniform and a state military camp, which later came to be named Camp Townsend, (now Camp Smith) in Peekskill.